Vertex Cover Problem#

 plt.show()

-The above figure clearly show a feasible vertex cover for the given graph.
+The above figure clearly shows a feasible vertex cover for the given graph.